nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

 *java.sql.Timestamp*
  \

+*java.time.LocalDate*
+ To use the data type, you need to use :ref:`jsr310_adaptor`.

+*java.time.LocalDateTime*
+ To use the data type, you need to use :ref:`jsr310_adaptor`.

 *byte[]*
   Be careful not to expand the data in the heap by using this function for the value of data type of very large size such as BLOB.